How to Improve Your Oral Microbiome

 High-End Dentistry at Moorehead Dentistry

-When you visit the dentist, you may notice them using certain technologies.
-These dental technologies can include anything from x-ray machines to CEREC machines.
-All of the dental technologies we use in-office helps streamline the process of visiting the dentist.
+When you visit the dentist, you may notice them using certain technology.
+These dental technologies can include anything from X-ray machines to CEREC® machines.
+All of the dental technology we use in-office helps streamline the process of visiting the dentist.

 Digital X-rays